michaelmacinnis/oh/README.md

 ### Command substitution

-Many Unix shells allow the historical backtick form,
+Many Unix shells support command substitution using the historical backtick syntax,

     `command`

-and the POSIX form,
+or the POSIX syntax,

     $(command)

-of command substitution.
 Oh has one syntax for command substitution,

     `(command)